 Robust investments in malaria control over the past decade have yielded remarkable returns.
-Global malaria cases dropped from 233 million in 2000 to 219 million in 2010, and the number of malaria-related deaths declined from 985,000 to 655,000 over the same period.
-In 2010, half the world’s population (3.3 billion) remained at risk of malaria.
-Global policymakers stress the need to consolidate gains to avoid resurgence of malaria as a major public health threat in countries where it has been previously been controlled.
+Global malaria cases dropped from 233 million in 2000 to 198 million in 2013, and the number of malaria-related deaths declined from 985,000 to 584,000 over the same period.

 The most cost-effective interventions against malaria include the use of long-lasting, insecticidal-treated mosquito nets, effective case management (rapid diagnosis and effective treatment), and indoor residual spraying.
 Rising drug resistance, such as along the Thai-Myanmar border, is causing serious public health concerns and points to the need to invest also in strengthening essential public health functions such as surveillance in endemic countries.